SarathLUN/Talend-module-02-work-commit/Practice.md

     ![](screenshots/G_01.png)

-15. Double click on the tFileInputPositional component and go to its component tab
+15. Double-click on the tFileInputPositional component and go to its component tab
 16. Select Property Type as ‘Repository’

     ![](screenshots/H_06.png)

-17. From the pop up window, select the pos_metadata file
+17. From the pop-up window, select the pos_metadata file
 18. Specify the path of the positional dataset file
 19. Specify the Row Separator as ‘\n’
 20. It will be set by default